Top 7 Common Passport Application Mistakes

 Also, make sure you sign the correct name.
 Don't sign your nickname.

 Your signature on your application should match the signature you provided on your government identification and prior passport.
-If your IDs don't match, your application may be denied.
+If your IDs don't match, this too can stop you from getting a passport.

 Finally, if you have changed your signature style, you may need to sign with your original signature.
 Always match your signatures so that they are sure it's the same person.